dalesgit/logseq-sd/pages/SD training Feb 13.md

 			- The self has a powerful desire to stand up to **injustice** -- cf. my present awareness. cf. what he calls "self" is what Buddhism calls "no-self".
 	- Danny did this with a therapist who made him actually address the parts.
 Takeaways then ... got to live with it, do therapy with it ...
 	- LS: as SD "when we encounter a part in SD, we are actually talking with the part ... not the person (self)"
+		- SD questions for IFS
+			- what do you want me to know?
+			- what are you afraid might happen if you don't ...
+			-
 - chat
   collapsed:: true
 	- 11:35:40 From shea watts he/him/his To Everyone: